Introduction

 How to Transfer Funds to Fund My Blocked Account?

-After opening the blocked account, you can transfer your funds from your local bank to your blocked account.
+- After opening the blocked account, you can transfer funds from your local bank to it.
 You will need an IBAN from your blocked account provider.
-However, keep in mind, this mathod may involve Transfer fee or Currency exchange fee.
-It can take longer processing time.
-Morevoer, second method is to transfer through an international mony transfer app that provides more competitive rates.
+However, keep in mind that this method may involve a Transfer fee or a Currency exchange fee.
+It can take longer to process.

-In addition, blocked account service providers can also inform you about the transfer options.
+- In addition, blocked account service providers can also inform you about the transfer options.
 Some providers have partnerships with specific money transfer services.
-For example Fintiba provides you the service to transfer your funds through their pertner services called xCurrency and Transfermate.
+For example, Fintiba provides a service to transfer your funds through its partners, xCurrency and Transfermate.

 How Do I Activate My Blocked Bank Account?

-However, there are also online bank accounts. you can open an account in anonline bank account such as N26, Comdirect , and C24, Revoult. you need following documents to open a Bank account.
+However, there are also online bank accounts.
+You can open an online bank account with N26, Comdirect, C24, or Revolut.
+You need the following documents to open a Bank account.

-To register your address at local registration office (e.g, Ausländerbehörde or Bürgeramt).
-Upon registration, you will get a registration certificate that you need to submit to open a bank account and for further steps.
+To register your address at the local registration office (e.g. Ausländerbehörde or Bürgeramt).
+Upon registration, you will receive a registration certificate that you must submit to open a bank account and for further steps.

-To open a current account in Germany you will need a tax identification number (steuer ID) and residence registration certificate from a local registration office.
+To open a current account in Germany, you will need a tax identification number (Steuer-ID) and a residence registration certificate from a local registration office.

-Sometimes you can activate your blocked account initially without a German residence permit but later on provider usually asks upload the proof of German Residence permit on the online app.
-These blocked account providers such as Fintiba, Coracle, and Expatrio also have their online Apps.
-You can easily upload your documents on these apps.
+Sometimes you can activate your blocked account initially without a German residence permit.
+Later still, the provider usually asks you to upload proof of a German Residence Permit in the online app.
+These blocked account providers, such as Fintiba, Coracle, and Expatrio, also have their own online Apps.
+You can easily upload your documents to these apps.

-with Id documents, registration certificate and current account you can activate your blocked account and link your current account with your blocked account to get funds on monthly basis.
+With ID documents, a registration certificate and a current account, you can activate your blocked account and link your current account with your blocked account to get funds every month.

 How do I access my blocked account after arriving in Germany?